There’s a moment in every engineer’s career when microservices feel like the answer to everything. Mine was around six years ago.

 Meanwhile, someone else shipped a monolith in two weeks and is already talking to users.

-The monolith that actually works
+The monolith that works

 The last products I’ve built started as modular monoliths.